spine-tools/SpineOpt.jl/docs/src/how_to/model_hydro_power_coupling.md

 This how-to aims at demonstrating how we can model a hydropower system in Spine (*SpineOpt.jl* and *Spine-Toolbox*) with different assumptions and goals.
 It starts off by setting up a simple model of system of two hydropower plants and gradually introduces additional features.

+## Context

 The goal of the model is to capture the combined operation of two hydropower plants (Språnget and Fallet) that operate on the same river as shown in the picture bellow.
 Each power plant has its own reservoir and generates electricity by discharging water.
 The plants might need to spill water,